 Here’s a rundown on five of the most common vulvar conditions:

-Identifying it: The Candida albicans fungus causes an infection in roughly 75 percent of women at some point.
-Also known as a yeast infection, it causes vulvar swelling and redness, severe vaginal itching, painful urination and painful sex.
+Identifying it: The Candida albicans fungus causes an infection in roughly 75% of women at some point.
+Also known as a yeast infection, it causes vulvar swelling and redness, severe vaginal itching, burning, painful urination and painful sex.
 A white, thick, clumpy, odorless vaginal discharge accompanies the infection.
-Yeast infections are generally not contagious.
+But some patients don’t have a discharge and the majority of symptoms are on the vulva.

-Identifying it: Allergens and other irritants such as laundry detergents, fabric softeners, body soaps and deodorized tampons can cause mild-to-severe vulvar itching, skin thickening and a raw feeling.
-Infections don’t occur, but you could feel dampness due to vulvar irritation and skin “weeping.”
+Identifying it: Allergens and other irritants such as laundry detergents, fabric softeners, body soaps, feminine health products and deodorized tampons can cause mild-to-severe vulvar itching, reddens, skin thickening and a raw feeling.
+Infections don’t usually occur, but you could feel dampness due to vulvar irritation and skin “weeping.”

-You may also feel pain during sex or during a vaginal exam.
-A physical exam and biopsy of vaginal wall cells can diagnose contact dermatitis.
+You may also feel pain during sex and urination or during a vaginal exam.
+A physical exam and biopsy of vulvar wall cells can diagnose contact dermatitis.

-Treating it: Take a short (10 or 15 minutes), lukewarm bath with 4 or 5 tablespoons of baking soda in it two or three times daily to help relieve itching and burning.
+Treating it: Take a short (10 or 15 minutes), lukewarm bath with or without four or five tablespoons of baking soda two or three times daily to help relieve itching and burning.
 For more severe cases, your doctor may prescribe steroid treatment to reduce redness, swelling and itching.

 To figure out what’s behind the problem, remove possible irritants one by one to see which one causes the reaction.

-Identifying it: The most common symptoms of herpes are shallow, painful ulcers (also called lesions) that appear on the vulva.
-Ulcers, resembling small pimples or blisters, can spread to thighs and buttocks, crust over and scab.
+Identifying it: Genital herpes is a very common type of sexually transmitted disease caused by the herpes simplex virus (HSV).
+The most common symptoms of herpes are painful ulcers (also called lesions) that appear on the vulva and within the vagina and cervix.
+But it is possible to have HSV and have no symptoms.
+These small itchy ulcers, resembling small pimples or blisters, can spread to thighs and buttocks, crust over and scab.
 They take from two to four weeks to heal and, during initial outbreaks, flu-like symptoms appear.

 Identifying it: This uncommon skin condition occurs most often in post-menopausal women and causes shiny, smooth spots on the vulva.
 The patches can grow and skin can tear easily, leading to bright red or purple bruises.
 Sometimes scars develop, narrowing the vaginal opening and making sex painful or impossible.

-Doctors usually diagnose lichen sclerosus with a visual exam, but they sometimes might biopsy a small piece of skin to rule out any other conditions.
+Doctors usually diagnose lichen sclerosus with a visual exam, but your doctor might biopsy a small piece of vulvar skin to rule out any other conditions.

 Treating it: Very strong cortisone creams or skin ointments applied to existing patches daily for several weeks can alleviate itching.
 Continued treatment twice weekly can prevent patches from returning.
 Follow up regularly with your doctor because ointments can cause skin thinning, redness or yeast infections.